nyejames/beanstalk/README.md

 The compiler will only create any CSS or JS you've actually used.

 ### Compiled Output
-Beanstalk uses Web Assembly to unlock more datatypes than what JS can offer on it's own.
+Beanstalk uses Web Assembly to unlock more datatypes than what JS can offer on its own.

 Being compiled means folding constants, type checking and optimizing the output to be as small as possible is all done for you.

-The built in hot-reloading development server can be used to see changes in real time.
+The built-in hot-reloading development server can be used to see changes in real time.

 The compiler itself is written in Rust, and uses as few dependencies as possible to keep it fast and secure.